Latexi940/NiiloBot/README.md

 # NiiloBot
-<h3>Simple bot for Discord.
+<h4>Simple bot for Discord.
 Mostly just for jokes based on finnish youtuber Niilo22, but also has some functionality with PlayerUnknowns Battlegrounds API.

-Only works on my own server for now!</h3>
+Only works on my own server for now!</h4>

-<h4>Current functions:</h4>
+<b>Current commands:</b>

 <b>>onko (question)</b> &emsp;&emsp;Answers your question like a magic 8-ball